Skip to contents

 • score: Classification confidence (0-1)

-Different CNN pipelines: If your classifier produces different column names, rename them to file_name and class_name, or contact us to add support for your format.
+Different CNN pipelines: If your classifier produces different column names, rename them to file_name and class_name before placing the CSV in the Classification Folder.

 MATLAB Classifier Output

-Files matching *_class*.mat pattern containing:
+Files matching *_class*.mat pattern from ifcb-analysis containing:

 • roinum: ROI numbers

-• TBclass_above_threshold: With threshold
+• TBclass_above_threshold: Predicted class with threshold

-• TBclass: Without threshold
+• TBclass: Predicted class without threshold

 Existing Annotations